 Now, this might seem like a marketing stance by the company, but the bright side is the benefits of the runners.
 This will further increase competition in terms of performance on the tracks and other sports fields.

 Adidas is releasing the AM4PAR in Paris by the end of this month.
 In the coming months, the major cities receiving the same are Shanghai (AM4SHA), Tokyo (AM4TKY), New York (AM4NYC), and Los Angeles (AM4LA).

 Adidas AM4 is getting ready…

-Speedfactory has its facility entirely operational now, on a 15,000 square feet area.
-Adidas targets at producing at least 500,000 pairs of AM4 shoes a year.
+Speedfactory has its facility entirely operational on a 15,000 square feet area.
+Adidas targets to produce at least 500,000 pairs of AM4 shoes a year.

 There will be another facility opened soon in Atlanta, which will be on 74,000 square feet.
-Both the locations will endorse the production, but focusing on localized production mainly.
+Both the locations will endorse the production but focus on localized production mainly.

-Adidas said that its cutting-edge manufacturing technologies will lead them to create products in incremented high volumes.
-The pairs will receive advanced complexities in materials, sizes, and colors as well.
+Adidas said that its cutting-edge manufacturing technologies would lead them to create products in incremented high volumes.
+The pairs will also receive advanced complexities in materials, sizes, and colors.